 I worked for approximately 5 hours per day from Monday to Friday.
 I stayed there for one week, so I had Saturday and Sunday free.
-Some other volunteers I met had stayed there for months and they still really enjoyed it.
+Some other volunteers I met had stayed there for months and still really enjoyed it.

 There were two 15-minute breaks per day as well, one in the morning and the other in the afternoon.
 During those breaks, we volunteers would rush to the kitchen and find out what kinds of snacks were available that day :).

-How were the accommodations for volunteers like?
+What were the accommodations for volunteers like?

 The pleasantly comfortable volunteers’ dorm, which I shared with 5 other ladies, is located on the 1st floor of the building.
 The shared bathroom was clean and right next to our room.
-The centre provided bedsheets and pillowcases for us, so I only needed to bring my sleeping bag for a warner sleep.
+The center provided bedsheets and pillowcases for us, so I only needed to bring my sleeping bag for a warner sleep.

 What did I eat during my volunteer at Manjushri KMC?